IBM-Swift/TodoList-CouchDB/README.md

 5. Run the server:

  `.build/debug/Deploy`

+6. Set up your database

+  `./Database/setup.sh`

 ## Deploying to BlueMix

 Bluemix is a hosting platform from IBM that makes it easy to deploy your app to the cloud.
+Bluemix also provides various popular databases.
+[Cloudant](https://cloudant.com/) is an offering that is compatible with the CouchDB database, but provides additional features.
+You can use Cloudant with your deployed TodoList-CouchDB application.

 1. Get an account for [Bluemix](https://new-console.ng.bluemix.net/?direct=classic)